YWCA Spokane Service Updates During COVID-19

 In lieu of donating clothing and necessities to Our Sister’s Closet, consider dropping off items with our community partner, Global Neighborhood Thrift at the corner of Trent & Hamilton (919 E. Trent).
 They are currently open and accepting a variety of donations

 Safe Mailing Address Program

-Clients who receive their mail at YWCA Spokane may visit our main location, 930 N Monroe St Spokane, WA 99201, on Wednesdays between 1 and 2 pm, to pick up their mail from a staff member.
-As always, some form of ID will still be required of those who are picking up mail.
+Clients who receive their mail at YWCA Spokane may visit our main location, 930 N Monroe St Spokane, WA 99201, during regular business hours.
+As always, some form of ID will be required of those who are picking up mail.

 – Tuesday: 8am – 5pm

 – Wednesday: 10am – 5pm

 Thank you for your partnership and support during this difficult time.
 This has been a tough time for all of us as things seem to change from moment to moment.
 We deeply appreciate the ongoing commitment our agency has received during this public health crisis, even as so many of you have been moving through your own personal struggles and challenges during this time.
 By sticking together, we will weather this storm.